cockroachdb/docs/v20.1/query-behavior-troubleshooting.md

 ### Slow query log

 The slow query log is a record of SQL queries whose service latency exceeds a specified threshold value.
-When the `sql.log.slow_query.latency_threshold` [cluster setting](cluster-settings.html) is set to a non-zero value, each gateway node will log slow SQL queries to a secondary `cockroach-sql-slow` log file in the [log directory](debug-and-error-logs.html#write-to-file).
+When the `sql.log.slow_query.latency_threshold` [cluster setting](cluster-settings.html) is set to a non-zero value, each gateway node will log slow SQL queries to a secondary log file `cockroach-sql-slow.log` in the [log directory](debug-and-error-logs.html#write-to-file).

 {{site.data.alerts.callout_info}}
 Service latency is the time taken to execute a query once it is received by the cluster.
 It does not include the time taken to send the query to the cluster or return the result to the client.